 A belt sander was then used to knock down any high spots.
 To get the final rounding, a sanding belt was placed on a drill with a rubber drum (Figure 9).

-Once everything was fair, the mast received 2 coats of 105/206 before being painted with marine enamel.
+Once everything was fair, the topmast received 2 coats of 105/206 before being painted with a marine enamel.
 (Figure 10).